dgruber/wfl/README.md

 [cloudfoundry](https://github.com/dgruber/wfl/blob/master/examples/cloudfoundry/cloudfoundry.go) demonstrates how a Cloud Foundry taks can be created.

-## Creating a Workflow which is Executed in OS Processes
+## Creating a Workflow which is Executed as OS Processes

 The allocated context defines which workload management system / job execution backend is used.